FerretDB/FerretDB/website/blog/2023-05-04-document-databases-definition-features-use-cases.md

 RavenDB is a NoSQL document database with several features and capabilities suitable for mobile and web applications.
 Built with ACID compliance, RavenDB is fully transactional within the database and across clusters.
-RavenDB is an all-in-one database that includes a cloud service, a Time Series model, ML processing, and an OLAP plugin for business analysis.
+RavenDB is an all-in-one database that includes a cloud service, a Time Series model, ML processing, and an online analytical processing (OLAP) plugin for business analysis.

 ## Getting Started with Document Databases

 Document databases represent a significant departure from traditional relational databases in storing and accessing data.
 This evolution is interesting for developers who can build their applications with a flexible data model that offers high scalability and agility.

-If you want to be part of a growing community of NoSQL document database enthusiasts, the Document Database Community is a global network of developers where you can learn more about recent trends, technologies, and news in the document database space.
+If you want to be part of a growing community of NoSQL document database enthusiasts, the [Document Database Community](https://documentdatabase.org/) is a global network of developers where you can learn more about recent trends, technologies, and news in the document database space.

+If you're looking for a document database to practice and build with, Ferret is a good option for you.
+It's open source nature and compatibility with MongoDB wire protocols and queries makes it an attractive option.

-To get started with a document database for your project, you should check out FerretDB.
+To get started, checkout the [installation guide](https://docs.ferretdb.io/quickstart-guide/) for FerretDB.